Paróquia Nossa Senhora dos Milagres de São João do Cariri

 Though we know from church records that São João do Cariri had a significant population of African and African-descended enslaved workers, there is surprisingly little in the historical literature of the region about this population.
 That historians have only recently begun to emphasize the importance of reconstructing and analyzing the history of this population is not surprising, given their subaltern status.
 The enslaved Africans of the sertão were doubly oppressed: first by the institution of slavery and the slave trade, and then by the cruelty of the recurrent droughts in the region which left their population especially exposed, abandoned, affected.
 These recurrent droughts killed livestock and slaves and created a cycle of poverty in the region from which, some would say, it has never fully recovered.
 The history of the slave population is intrinsically tied to the development of the economy of the backlands, which, in turn, supplied the coastal areas with much of its protein; the dearth of literature on the slave population of São João do Cariri, in this sense, also represents a void in the overall history of colonial Brazil.

 Photograph by David C. LaFevor.
-Text above is an excerpt from Jane Landers, Pablo Gómez, José Polo Acuña, Courtney J. Campbell, Directors, "Researching the History of Slavery in Colombia and Brazil through Ecclesiastical and Notarial Archives: British Library Endangered Archives Programme Projects at Vanderbilt University, Nashville, Tennessee," forthcoming
+Text above is an excerpt from Jane Landers, Pablo Gómez, José Polo Acuña, and Courtney J. Campbell.
+"Researching the History of Slavery in Colombia and Brazil through Ecclesiastical and Notarial Archives.”
+In From Dust to Digital: Ten Years of the Endangered Archives Programme, edited by Maja Kominko, ed., 259 -92.
+Cambridge: Open Book Publishers, 2015.

 Almeida, José Américo de.
 A Paraíba e seus problemas, 3rd ed.
 João Pessoa: Estado da Paraíba, Secretaria da Educação e Cultura, Diretoria Geral da Cultura, 1980 .